Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

 One of the fabulous Blue Zircon rings created by our team featured the above gemstone set into a halo ring.

 We handcrafted this bespoke ring design made from 18ct Yellow Gold.
-In addition, the ring featured natural white diamonds in the halo and across each shoulder of the ring.
+In addition, the ring featured natural white diamonds in the halo and along each shoulder.

 Blue Zircon and Diamond Halo Ring